Marko Rakonjac

-Marko Rakonjac (Марко Ракоњац; born 25 April 2000) is a Montenegrin professional footballer who plays as a centre-forward for Greek Super League club OFI.
+Marko Rakonjac (Марко Ракоњац; born 25 April 2000) is a Montenegrin professional footballer who plays as a centre-forward for Israeli Premier League club Maccabi Petah Tikva.

 Club career

 On 28 April 2022, Rakonjac signed a four-year contract with Russian Premier League club Lokomotiv Moscow, beginning in the 2022–23 season.

 On 2 February 2023, Rakonjac returned to Serbia to join Red Star Belgrade on loan until the end of the season with the option to buy.

 On 27 July 2023, Rakonjac moved on a new season-long loan to TSC with an option to buy.

 On 2 July 2024, Rakonjac moved on a new loan to Diósgyőr in Hungary.

 On 4 July 2025, Rakonjac's contract with Lokomotiv was terminated by mutual consent.

 On 3 August 2025, Rakonjac signed a two-year contract with OFI in Greece.

+On 15 January 2026, Rakonjac signed a season-long contract with Hapoel Jerusalem in Israel.

 International career

 Rakonjac was capped for the Montenegro U17, U19 and U21 national team squads before becoming part of Montenegro national football team, and debuting as a substitution in a friendly win against Greece.